xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/index.md

 published: true
 order: 100
 ---
-The **Multi-vendor** addon for X-Cart 5 is the core addon of X-Cart Multivendor edition.
+The **Multi-vendor** addon for X-Cart 5 is the core of X-Cart Multivendor edition: it modifies a regular single seller X-Cart store transforming it into a marketplace that can be used simultaneously by multiple sellers.

 _In this section:_